 Yes, we found a few still important documents but most of the stuff could go.
 And it did go: We compiled a huge amount of bags for the recycling bin and some smaller bags for the shredder.

 A personalised filing system makes it easy to find a home for the documents we have/want to keep.

 Finally, we took the pile with the to-keep papers and went through it a last time.

 We assigned each piece of paper to a sub-pile on the table, and labelled those with Post-it notes, for example: car (registration, insurance, repairs), utilities (electricity/water, Telstra), legal (passport, birth and death certificates, etc.), financial (tax, paid bills, investments, life insurance), health (insurance, medical records), traveling (bookings, tickets, etc).

-At the end, we knew how much storage space we needed and organised everything into three binders, using dividers to separate different sections.
+In the end, we knew how much storage space we needed and were able to file everything into three binders, using dividers to separate different sections.

 We used one thin folder to keep all important contact details (family, friends, estate manager, neighbours, doctors, etc.) in one place.